Fuselage Construction

 Truss Type

-A truss is a rigid framework made up of members, such as beams, struts, and bars to resist deformation by applied loads.
+A truss is a rigid framework composed of members such as beams, struts, and bars designed to resist deformation under applied loads.
 The truss-framed fuselage is generally covered with fabric.
 The truss-type fuselage frame is usually constructed of steel tubing welded together in such a manner that all members of the truss can carry both tension and compression loads.
 [Figure 1]

 Monocoque Type

 The monocoque (single shell) fuselage relies largely on the strength of the skin or covering to carry the primary loads.
-The design may be divided into two classes:
+The design may be divided into three classes:

 - Monocoque